elsentjhung/elsentjhung.github.io/tutorial.md

 title: Tutorial
 ---

+This tutorial is aimed at PhD students who are going to do research in Theoretical Soft Condensed Matter Physics and Statistical Physics.
+This tutorial is also suitable for Postdocs who are thinking of changing research field to the above-mentioned.
+(This page is work in progress and will be updated periodically.)

+### 0. Programming languages

+You should learn at least 1 programming language at minimum.
+Ideally you should know 2 programming languages: 1) high level programming language (_e.g._ Python or other object-oriented programming languages) and 2) low level programming language (_e.g_ C or C++, which give you more control about memory management).

+#### 0.1.
+Python

+The first programming language I recommend to learn is Python.
+The reason is that Python is a modern programming language and widely used in scientific research and other industry such as data science, banking, machine learning, web development, _etc_.
+Python also has a vast library to do some numerical computation and plotting.
+The book I recommend to learn Python is [Eric Matthes, Python Crash Course, _No Starch Press_] (available on Amazon).

+#### 0.2.
+C

+After you become expert in Python, I would also encourage you to learn low level programming such as C or C++.
+There are two reasons why this is a good idea.
+First, programs written in C usually run 10 times faster compared to those written in Python.
+Second, learning low level programming language teach you how memory management work in your computer.
+I used this book to learn C: [Greg Perry, C Programming Absolute Beginner's Guide, _Que Publishing_] (also available on Amazon).

 ### 1. Cahn-Hilliard equation

 Cahn-Hilliard equation is a model for phase-separation in a fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, droplets, and so on.